 4 Examples of How to Prove the ROI of Recognition

-The insights that can be drawn from analyzing your people data are critical to creating the employee experiences that will help you compete in the war for top talent.
+The insights drawn from analyzing employee data are critical to creating experiences that will help you compete in the war for top talent.

-It’s also an invaluable way to drive success in your programs by identifying continual opportunities for optimization.
-Plus, if you’re able to tie your programs’ impact to organizational success measures, these insights can even help you justify the continued use and expansion of the strategies you’re offering to your employees.
+Gathering employee data is also an invaluable way to drive recognition program success by identifying optimization opportunities.
+If you’re able to tie your programs’ impact to organizational success measures, these insights can even help you justify the strategies you’re offering employees.

-It makes sense then that while 34% of HR leaders are dealing with budget cuts (twice as many as last year), only 9% expect those cuts to reduce their HR analytics budgets, according to Gartner research.
+It makes sense then that while 34% of HR leaders are dealing with budget cuts, only 9% expect those cuts to reduce their HR analytics budgets, according to Gartner research.

 Changing Philosophies on How to Measure Employee Engagement Programs

-In the employee experience solutions we provide for our clients we’ve seen proof of this shift as our clients increasingly rely on solution analytics to demonstrate the impact of their programs on larger measures of organizational success.
+In the employee experience solutions we provide, we’ve seen proof of this shift, as our clients increasingly rely on analytics to demonstrate the impact of their programs on larger measures of organizational success.
 That includes evaluating metrics like talent retention, eNPS, financial performance and customer experience.